scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `id-at-ia` attribute identifies the SCION ISD and AS numbers.
 Its object identifier is defined in [](#cert-asn1).

 The `id-at-ia` attribute MUST be included in the `issuer` and `subject` fields of root, issuing CA, and AS certificates.
 It SHOULD be included in voting certificates.
-In issuing CA certificates, the presence of this attribute ensures that the Control Plane can identify from which AS to retrieve the intermediate CA certificate, thereby avoiding circular dependencies.

 When present, the `id-at-ia` attribute MUST appear exactly once in a given distinguished name (DN), and implementations MUST reject certificates if the `id-at-ia` appears more than once.